 It is the mark of an educated mind to be able to entertain a thought without accepting it

 Compassion Focused Therapy (CFT) was developed by Paul Gilbert to address difficulties associated with shame and self-criticism.
 I have successfully used this approach in conjunction with CBT techniques to help clients in individual and group work.

 Mindfulness is a non-judgmental, receptive mind state in which one observes thoughts and feelings in the present moment as they are, without trying to suppress or change them.
-Through mindfulness practice, we train our attention, learn to reflect instead of react, and to live in the here and now.
-This leads to enhanced well-being, emotional resilience, and a greater sense of calm.
+Through mindfulness practice we train our attention and emotional resilience.
+We learn to pause, reflect, and choose our actions instead of simply reacting to feelings or events.
+Through meditation practice, our attention stops slipping mindlessly into the future or the past, thereby enabling us to enjoy a richer experience in the here and now.
+This leads to enhanced well-being, acceptance for what is, a greater tolerance for strong emotion, and a greater sense of calm.

 MBSR is an 8-week group program that focuses on the acquisition of mindful awareness.
 It was developed by Jon Kabat-Zinn in 1979, who founded the Mindfulness Based Stress Reduction Clinic at the University of Massachusetts and, nearly twenty years later, the Center for Mindfulness in Medicine.
 Kabat-Zinn describes mindfulness as a universal human capacity that can foster clear thinking and openheartedness.